-Performance share unit plan is a performance-linked stock compensation system that aims to strengthen the shared value with shareholders, to enhance the company value over the mid- to long- term and to commit to achieving business results over the mid-term.
-Performance share unit plan offers monetary remuneration claims and cash to the Directors who also serve as Executive Officers during the first year of the performance evaluation period\, as a performance-linked stock compensation.
+Performance share unit plan is a performance-linked stock compensation system that aims to strengthen the shared value with shareholders, to enhance the Company's value over the medium to long term and to commit to achieving business results over the medium term.
+Performance share unit plan offers monetary remuneration claims and cash to the Directors who also serve as Executive Officers during the first year of the performance evaluation period, as performance-linked stock compensation.
 After a three-year performance evaluation period ends, attainment rates of numeric targets including earnings are determined following a review by the Advisory Panel on Nomination and Compensation.
 As a general rule, eligible directors receive the cash and monetary claims after the end of each performance evaluation period.
-Eligible directors receive monetary remuneration claims towards the purchase of Company shares and receive the Company's common shares (the allotment is made from the treasury shares).
+Eligible Directors the allotment of the Company's common shares by payment of all of the monetary remuneration claims in kind (the allotment is made from the treasury shares).

 The monetary compensation towards the purchase of the Company's shares is decided based on the closing price of the Company's share at the Tokyo Stock Exchange as of the previous day of the resolution by the Board of Directors.
-However, if the Company share does not trade at the Tokyo Stock Exchange on the day prior to the resolution of the Board of Directors, the closing price of the immediately-preceding trading day is used.
-This share price is decided by the Board of Directors within a scope that is not particularly advantageous to the eligible directors who receive the performance share units.
-Eligible directors receive cash and monetary claims towards the purchase of the Company's shares depending on attainment rates of aforementioned targets.
+However, if the Company share does not trade at the Tokyo Stock Exchange on the day prior to the resolution of the Board of Directors, the closing price of the immediately preceding trading day is used.
+This share price is decided by the Board of Directors within a scope that is not particularly advantageous to the eligible Directors who receive the performance share units.
+Eligible Directors receive cash and monetary claims towards the purchase of the Company's shares depending on attainment rates of aforementioned targets.
 Therefore, the eligibility nor the amount of remuneration, including the number of shares, for the Directors to receive the cash and monetary claims are undecided until the performance evaluation period has ended.

-The Company determines necessary indices to calculate the number of shares given to the eligible directors including each numeric target used in this compensation system and performance-linked factors following a review by the Advisory Panel on Nomination and Compensation.
-Profit (attributable for the owners of the parent company) has been set as a performance share unit plan KPI for the evaluation periods starting in 2020 and 2021, in order to share value with its shareholders.
-For the evaluation period starting in 2022, the Company has decided to introduce an ESG-related index on top of profit, in order for the Company and shareholders to seek an agreement on a mutual perspective of evaluating in 2023.
-In 2022 and 2023, the Company has adopted its progress on initiatives to realize net zero as an ESG-related index, specifically the target attainment rates to reduce GHG emissions.
+The Company determines necessary indices to calculate the number of shares given to the eligible Directors including each numeric target used in this compensation system and performance-linked factors following a review by the Advisory Panel on Nomination and Compensation.
+Profit (attributable to the owners of the parent company) has been set as a performance share unit plan KPI for the evaluation periods starting in 2020 and 2021, in order to share value with its shareholders.
+For the evaluation period starting in 2022, the Company has decided to introduce an ESG-related index on top of profit, in order for the Company and shareholders to seek an agreement on a mutual perspective of evaluating and being evaluated.
+The decision was made to enact this same change for the evaluation period starting in 2023 and 2024.
+In 2022, 2023 and 2024, the Company has adopted its progress on initiatives to realize net zero as an ESG-related index, specifically the target attainment rates to reduce GHG emissions.
 Performance-linked payout is set to be in the range of 0% to 200% based on the KPI (i.e., profit) achievement in both 2020 and 2021.
-In 2022 and 2023, performance-linked payout is set to be in the range of 0% to 190% based on the KPI (i.e., profit) achievement and either -10%, 0% or +10% is added/deducted to results depending on evaluations of the ESG-related index.
+In the evaluation periods for 2022, 2023 and 2024, performance-linked payout is set to be in the range of 0% to 190% based on the KPI (i.e., profit) achievement and either -10%, 0% or +10% is added/deducted to results depending on evaluations of the ESG-related index.